alexmorley/graphical-notebooks/README.md

 Many of the concepts here are well validated in current / past software, the next section discusses some of this prior art as well as the goals underlying other work on the Jupyter UI.

-Part of the reason behind the success of Jupyter notebooks in data science applications has been their … at bringing code and visualisations closer together, thus allowing users to keep the operations that are performed on data closer to the representation of the results itself.
-This was a .. step forward in data science UI in general.
-However, we have observed that usage patterns of the software reveal that there is still plenty of room for getting even closer to user’s model of data analytical process.
-We propose a new interface for the Jupyter and related notebook back-ends that borrows concepts from graphical programming languages, version control, staged builds and continuous deployment systems.

 ## Prior Art
 ### Visual Programming
 [Wiki page](https://en.wikipedia.org/wiki/Visual_programming_language)